 How can you treat my child’s tongue-tie?

 Using our CO2 light scalpel laser, we can remove the extra tissue, which allows the tongue to move and function more freely.
 Compared to traditional treatment, this method is much more comfortable and effective, and we are happy to announce that we have an oral/myofacial therapist on staff to help with the process as well.

 What is sleep-disordered breathing?

 Sleep-disordered breathing occurs when your child stops breathing during sleep for a certain amount of time.
 Unfortunately, these breaks in breathing can happen many times each night, disrupting your child’s rest and potentially causing health problems.
-In our practice, we can perform an airway analysis for children and teens and get them on the path toward healthier sleep and well-being.
+In our dental office, we can perform an airway analysis for children and teens and get them on the path toward healthier sleep and well-being.

 Do you treat children with special needs?

 Absolutely!
 We love working with children of all abilities and can accommodate those with special mental, physical, and behavioral needs.
 Just let us know when you schedule their appointment, and we’ll prepare for a successful visit.